geraldkombo/bungepulse-ai-tracker/README.md

 **Parliament -- where the money, laws, and power are controlled -- has nothing.**

 349 MPs.
 67 Senators.
 26 data sources.
 200-400 pages of parliamentary text per sitting day.
 No system connects what an MP says in January to how they vote in March.
 No system tracks which Cabinet Secretary dodges parliamentary summons 8 out of 10 times.
-No system tells 1.2 million people in Kibera that the health centre promised in 2024 is now 580 days overdue.
+No system tells 1.2 million people in Kibera that the health centre promised in 2024 is now 580+ days overdue.

 BungePulse fills that gap.

+*AI makes it possible.
+Humans make it trustworthy.
+Citizens make it powerful.*

 ---